RaspberryPiFoundation/scratch-curriculum/en-GB/Term 1/Paint Box/Paint Box.md

 + Start a new project, and delete the cat sprite, so that your project is empty.

-+ For this project, you should have a 'Resources' folder, containing all of the images you'll need.
++ For this project, you should have a 'Project Resources' folder, containing all of the images you'll need.
 Make sure that you can find this folder, and ask your club leader if you can't find it.

 	![screenshot](paint-resources.png)